chrisg2/snaptest-dotnet/docs/CreatingAndUpdatingSnapshots.md

 1. The last run of the associated test failed, or
 1. The snapshot name used by a test has changed during development.

-Mismatched actual files have (by default) an extension of `.txt.actual`.
+Mismatched actual files have (by default) an extension of `.Actual.txt`.
 It is good practice to configure the source control system to ignore these files.
 For example, add a line like the following to the top level `.gitignore` file:

 ```
-**/_snapshots/*.txt.actual
+**/_snapshots/*.Actual.txt
 ```